kamax-matrix/mxisd/docs/faq.md

 mxisd can also be configured not to talk to the central Identity servers if you wish.

-### I'm not sure I understand what an "Identity server" is supposed to be or do
-The current Identity service API is more a placeholder, as the Matrix devs did not have time so far to really work on what they want to do with that part of the ecosystem.
-Therefore, "Identity" is a misleading word currently.
-Given the scope of the current Identity Service API, it would be best called "Invitation service".

-Because the current scope is so limited and no integration is done with the Homeserver, there was a big lack of features for groups/corporations/organisation.
-This is where mxisd comes in.

-mxisd implements the Identity Service API and also a set of features which are expected by regular users, truly living up to its "Identity server" name.

 ### So mxisd is just a big hack!
 I don't want to use non-official features!
 mxisd primary concern is to always be compatible with the Matrix ecosystem and the Identity service API.
 Whenever the API will be updated and/or enhanced, mxisd will follow, remaining 100% compatible with the ecosystem.